Remarks on paper "Two-term spectral asymptotics in linear elasticity'': Two remarks and two conjectures

 0.2 true cm

-Obviously, for any given compact smooth Riemannian manifold $\Omega$ with smooth boundary, under the elastic billiards condition, {\bf an explicit two-term asymptotic expansion of the counting function $\mathcal{N}_{\mp}(\Lambda)$ as $\Lambda\to +\infty$ had not been given in \cite{SaVa-97} or \cite{CaFrLeVa-23}.
-The erroneous algorithm for the second coefficients of the asymptotics expansion in \cite{CaFrLeVa-23} stemmed from the earlier erroneous methods in [Va-84, \S6], \cite{Va-86}, \cite{SaVa-97} and \cite {CaVa-22} (see also, line -8 to line -1 from bottom, p.$\,$12 in \cite{CaFrLeVa-23}).} In [De-12] and [DuMaOn-60], the counting functions of elastic eigenvalues were explicitly calculated only for very special domain (a three-dimensional rectangular solid) with special boundary conditions.
+Obviously, for any given compact smooth Riemannian manifold $\Omega$ with smooth boundary, under the elastic billiards condition, {\bf an explicit two-term asymptotic expansion of the counting function $\mathcal{N}_{\mp}(\Lambda)$ as $\Lambda\to +\infty$ had not been given in \cite{SaVa-97} or \cite{CaFrLeVa-23}. {The erroneous algorithm for the second coefficients of the asymptotics expansion in \cite{CaFrLeVa-23} stemmed from the earlier erroneous approaches and wrong methods in} [Va-84, \S6], \cite{Va-86}, \cite{SaVa-97} and \cite {CaVa-22} (cf. line -8 to line -1 from bottom, p.$\,$12 in \cite{CaFrLeVa-23}).} In [De-12] and [DuMaOn-60], the counting functions of elastic eigenvalues were explicitly calculated only for very special domain (a three-dimensional rectangular solid) with special boundary conditions.
 However, in Theorem 1.1 of \cite{Liu-21}, our two-term asymptotic formulas (\ref{1-7}) of the heat traces hold for any given compact connected smooth Riemannian manifold $\Omega$ with smooth boundary (do not need any additional assumption).
+Obviously, in Theorem 1.8 of \cite{CaFrLeVa-23}, the following key assumption has been lost: $(\Omega,g)$ is such the corresponding billiards is neither dead-end nor absolutely periodic.

 0.15 true cm

 However, not every manifold satisfies the billiards condition.
 For example, when $\lambda+\mu=0$ (the corresponding elastic operator becomes the Laplacian), the semi-sphere $\mathbb{S}^{n-1}_{+}:=\{(x_1,\cdots, x_{n-1}$, $x_n)\in \mathbb{R}^n \big|x_1^2 +\cdots +x_{n-1}^2+x_n^2=1,\; x_n\ge 0\}$ does not satisfy the billiards condition because every point $(x,\xi)\in S^* (\mathbb{S}^{n-1}_{+})$ is periodic (Here $S^* (\mathbb{S}^{n-1}_{+})$ is the fiber of cotangent unit sphere over $\mathbb{S}^{n-1}_{+}$).
 0.1 true cm